 The principal role of the Board of Directors (the "Board") is to decide on matters in respect of strategic direction, performance, resources, standard of conduct, corporate planning, major investments and divestments.
-The Board oversees and reviews key operational activities, business strategies and affairs of the Group, annual budget, management performance, adequacy of internal controls and risk management, stakeholder engagement and sustainability.
+The Board oversees and reviews key operational activities, sets Company values and standards and business strategies (including taking into account of sustainability issues), annual budget, management of performance, adequacy of internal controls and risk management and engages stakeholders as stakeholder perception affects the Company's reputation.
 The Board also approves financial results for release to the SGX-ST, major funding and borrowings, investment proposals, and ensures effective human resources and management leadership of high quality and integrity are in place.
-Each Director exercises objective judgement in the best interest of the Company and the shareholders.
+Each Director has fiduciary duties and exercises objective judgement in the best interest of the Company.